TricolorHen061/bwbdocs/docs/blacklisting.rst

 .. note::
-    If you invited the bot before December 10th, 2021, you may want to populate your server's lists with ``blacklist reset``, since the update changed things.
+    If you invited the bot before December 10th, 2021, you may want to populate your server's lists with ``blacklist reset``, since the update added on to the word section.

 What is the Blacklist?
 ======================